Quasi-graphs, zero entropy and measures with discrete spectrum: Graph maps with zero topological entropy

-In the following let us check that the induced maps $g=f/R$ and $\pi \colon (G,f)\to (Y,g)$ have desired properties.
-Firstly let $y\in Y$ and $p,q\in \pi^{-1}(y)$.
-Say $p, q\in P_n$ for some $n\in \Lambda$.
-Note that $p, q$ are contained in a connected component of $P_n$, by Lemma \ref{lem:max} it is easy to see that the pair $(p,q)$ is asymptotic.
+We are going to check that the induced maps $g=f/_R$ and $\pi \colon (G,f)\ni x \mapsto [x]_R\in (Y,g)$ have desired properties.
+First, let $y\in Y$ and fix any $p,q\in \pi^{-1}(y)$.
+If $p\neq q$ then by the definition of $\pi$, points $p, q$ are contained in the same connected component of $P_n$ for some $n\in \Lambda$, so by Lemma~\ref{lem:max}\eqref{lem:max:4} the pair $(p,q)$ is asymptotic.
 Now it is sufficient to show that $(Y,g)$ contains no Li-Yorke pairs.
-By the argument in the proof of \cite[Theorem~3]{RS14}, we only need to check that for every solenoid $\omega_f(y)$ in $Y$, $P(y)$ does not contain any non-degenerate connected components.
+Repeating the argument from the proof of \cite[Theorem~3]{RS14}, we only need to check that for every solenoid $\omega_f(y)$ in $Y$, $P(y)$ does not contain any non-degenerate connected components.
 Pick a point $x\in G$ with $\pi(x)=y$.
 Then $\pi(\omega_f(x))=\omega_f(y)$.
 As $\pi$ is monotone (i.e., pre-images of connected sets are connected), $\omega_f(x)$ is also a solenoid and $\pi(P(x))=P(y)$.
 By the construction of $Y$, we have collapsed all the non-degenerated connected components of $P(x)$, so $P(y)$ does not contain any non-degenerate connected components.
-This finishes our proof. \end{proof}
+This completes the proof. \end{proof}

 Now we can prove the main result of this section. \begin{thm} Let $f\colon G\to G$ be a graph map with zero topological entropy.
 Then every invariant measure of $(G, f)$ has discrete spectrum. \end{thm} \begin{proof} Let $\pi\colon (G,f)\to (Y,g)$ be the factor map provided by Proposition~\ref{prop:collapse}.
-Since the graph map $(Y,g)$ does not contain Li-Yorke pairs, by \cite[Theorem~1.5]{LOYZ17} it has zero topological sequence entropy and then each invariant measure has zero sequence entropy.
+Since the graph map $(Y,g)$ does not contain Li-Yorke pairs, by \cite[Theorem~1.5]{LOYZ17} it has zero topological sequence entropy.
+Then each invariant measure has zero sequence entropy, because metric sequence entropy cannot exceed the value of topological sequence entropy (see \cite[Theorem2.6]{HY09}).
 By \cite[Theorem~4]{K67}, each invariant measure of $(Y,g)$ has discrete spectrum.
-Note that every pair in $R_\pi \setminus \Delta_G$ is asymptotic.
-It is easy to check that $\Delta_G$ has full measure for each invariant measure of $(R_\pi, f\times f)$, and so by Lemma~\ref{lem:factor-maps} every invariant measure of $(G,f)$ is measure-theoretically isomorphic to some invariant measure of $(Y,g)$ and hence also has discrete spectrum. \end{proof}
+Note that every pair in $R_\pi \setminus \Delta_G$ is asymptotic, so it is immediate to see that $\Delta_G$ has full measure for each invariant measure of $(R_\pi, f\times f)$, since it contains all recurrent points of $f\times f$ in $R_\pi$.
+By Lemma~\ref{lem:factor-maps}, every invariant measure of $(G,f)$ is measure-theoretically isomorphic to some invariant measure of $(Y,g)$ and hence also has discrete spectrum. \end{proof}